 So, this is the bit where I tell you how good-looking, witty, sensitive, generous, emotionally literate, and extraordinarily well-endowed I am.
 Well, stuff that for a game of soldiers.
 I'm a curmudgeonly, uncommunicative, unsociable old sod.
+Borderline Asperger's, only maybe not so borderline.

 Quite apart from that, I'm afraid my character cannot possibly be characterised in 100 or so characters.
 However, you may like to note that I adopt the spelling in '-ised', rather than the (extraordinarily) Oxford-preferred '-ized'.
 The sad thing is, I actually care about this stuff.
 I think that says it all, really.